barryguvenkaya/GoLogic/README.md

 - **No health checks:** Health checks are essential for monitoring application health and availability.
 - **Unimplemented options configuration and caching:** These features are important for performance optimization and configuration flexibility.

+**Note:** Integration tests would be beneficial to ensure the reliability and robustness of the application.
+However, due to time constraints, they have not been provided in this version.

 ## Nice-to-Have Features for Future

 In future iterations, consider adding the following features to enhance the project: